ckessler2/SAIV_2025_Alsomitra/README.md

 # Overview
 **System requirements**
-- MATLAB r2024a - for system simulation, and reachability compuation (CORA v2025.1.0)
+- MATLAB r2024a - for system simulation and reachability verification (CORA v2025.1.0)
-- Python 3.9 - for NN training, and onnx manipulation
+- Python 3.9 - for network training and onnx manipulation
-- Vehicle/Marabou - for NN verification
+- Vehicle/Marabou - for network verification

 **MATLAB scripts:**
 - ODEs (nondimfreelyfallingplate)